TYPO3 vs WordPress – My Honest Opinion

 Monoculture: The Security Perspective

 WordPress is not "insecure".
 But the attack surface is proportional to its distribution.
 Automated updates, hardened hosting environments, and regular security audits are mandatory, not optional.
+The official WordPress Hardening Guide outlines a multi-layered approach to security: from choosing a trusted host to file permissions, database securing, and wp-config.php protection, right through to strict password policies – security is about risk reduction, not risk elimination.

 TYPO3 – The Data Model as Foundation

-Core Features Compared
+Core Features in Comparison

 FeatureTYPO3WordPress

-Multi-Site ManagementMulti-domain since start, Site Config since v9 (2017)Multisite Core since v3.0 (2010)
+Multi-site ManagementMulti-domain from the start, Site Config since v9 (2017)Multisite Core since v3.0 (2010)

 Frontend User SystemCore: fe_users/fe_groups tablesCore: wp_users (Backend=Frontend)